StilUSoff/Classifier_of_DICOM_files/Readme.md

 ## Environment Recommendations

 - Create a Python virtual environment to isolate project dependencies.
-- Install all required Python libraries by running the command ```python3 -m pip install -r requirements.txt```.
+- Install all required Python libraries by running the command ```python3 -m pip install -r requirements.txt```
 - If you want to recreate the application build process (or modify it), you can run the following commands in the terminal:
    - ```python -m venv venv```
    - ```source venv/bin/activate``` (or ```venv\Scripts\activate``` for Windows)